HaoboGu/alfred-things3-workflow/README.md

 Manage things3 using alfred workflow!

 # Command design
-This workflow aims to provide a convenient, easy-to-use and concise way to add/update/delete/complete things workitems using alfred considering using Pomodoro Technique.
+This workflow aims to provide a convenient, easy-to-use and concise way to add/update/delete/complete things workitems using alfred considering using Pomodoro Technique.
 Things3 has already provided a shortcut for quickly add workitems, but I have to use my mouse to choose deadline, tag, project, etc. This is why I want to integrate things3 to alfred workflow.
 ## Add workitem

 - What do I want to add when I use this command?